 Gutters play an important part in draining snow and ice melt, and directing them away from home.
 Clogged or damaged gutters and downspouts, however, aren’t able to direct water and snow away.

 Snow that stays near the home’s structure can cause structural problems when it melts in warmer weather.
 Gutter cleaning is needed to help drain snow and ice melt away from the home.

 Don’t be fooled – ice dams might look good to you but those icicles actually spell trouble unless they are removed.
 They are quite harmless while the weather remains cold, but they can be devastating to the home once the temperature starts to rise.

 Ice dams, when melted, form pools of water that can seep under the roofing shingles, and eventually into the ceilings and wall.
 This moisture can cause a lot of damage, which includes sagging or rotting wood, peeling paint, and the growth of molds.
 These will be very costly to repair.

 Turn to the pro gutter contractors at Advantage Seamless Gutters to ensure a well-protected home all year round.
-Call us at (218) 270-5454 or fill out our contact form for a free estimate.
+Fill out our contact form for a free estimate.
 We serve clients in Baxter, MN.